Frost-Lord/Docker-code-environment/README.md

 # Docker-Sharded-code

-Utilize docker to create custom events that run code under shards
+Custom enviroment to run code in docker containers